jahg117/FrameworkCucumber/docs/project/testcase/README.md

 in [gherkin language](https://cucumber.io/docs/gherkin/reference/),
 you should follow the next steps to add new content:

-1. Add a package for each application that you are going to automate with a description name `example: Salesforce`.
+1. Add a package for each application with a description name `example: Salesforce`.
-2. Right click inside the folder and add a new file  `example: SalesforceLogin.feature`
+2. Right-click inside the folder and add a new file  `example: SalesforceLogin.feature`
-3. Inside the file you can add the list of test cases that belong to _Login_, if you want to add test cases for a new feature or user story, you should add a new feature file with the description name.
+3. Inside the file, you can add the list of test cases that belong to _log in_, if you want to add test cases for a new feature or user story, you should add a new feature file with the description name.